 Model training is assumed to be offline training.

 In RAN1’s answer, RAN1 did not list assistance information.
-RAN1 has informed RAN2 of related conclusions/agreements/observations regarding assistance information in R1-2308730.
+RAN1 has informed RAN2 of related conclusions/agreements/observations regarding assistance information in the RAN1 response to part A.

-In addition, there may be other information useful for training at the UE-side, NW side, or neutral-side, such as timestamp, data quality, UE speed, SNR, and vendor-specific information.
-Such information is not included in the tables, as RAN1 is still discussing whether their standardization is required.
+There may be other information useful for training at the UE-side, NW side, or neutral-side not included in the tables.
 For example, in positioning enhancement, some information has been considered as potential spec impact in agreement of RAN1-114 meeting (e.g., quality indicators, time stamps, [scenario identifier, LOS/NLOS condition, timing error]).
 As another example, for beam prediction, additional information for the contents of collected data was considered (e.g., timestamps, SNR, data quality, etc.).

-In addition, there may be configuration information that may be collected together with data.
+There may be configuration information that may be collected together with data.
 Such information is not included in the tables.
 Examples include RS configuration(s) for deriving measurements, configuration related to Set A and/or Set B, information on association/mapping of Set A and Set B.

 In this reply for Part B, the term 'NW-side monitoring' is not explicitly used since RAN1’s understanding of the term is not fully aligned with RAN2 terminology.
 It should also be noted that in the RAN1 response to part A, RAN1 used the term ‘NW-sided monitoring’ aligned with RAN2.

-RAN1 provided replies for near-real-time monitoring only.
-RAN2 can consider the requirements for data collection for relaxed monitoring to be similar to offline training requirements.
+For monitoring, RAN1 provided replies only for near-real-time monitoring.
+The requirements for data collection for relaxed monitoring, if necessary, can be considered to be similar to offline training requirements.

 This LS reply is meant to capture existing RAN1 agreements/conclusions/observations and discussions for the purpose of replying the RAN2 LS; The LS reply does not serve as additional agreements/conclusions/observations beyond what RAN1 has already agreed/concluded/observed.